 Data orchestrators and notebooks like Jupyter have some overlap in their features and philosophies.
 They both let you split up your program into chunks that can be executed independently: cells in notebooks and ops in Dagster.
 This lets you pick up execution from the middle: unlike with scripts, you don’t need to start from the beginning whenever you make a change.

 Orchestrators will likely never replace notebooks.
-However, when parts of your notebook have reached a level of stability, pulling them out into your pipeline can give them better reliability and observability in production, as well as make them possible to reuse elsewhere.
+However, when parts of your notebook have reached a level of stability, pulling them out into your machine learning pipeline can give them better reliability and observability in production, as well as make them possible to reuse elsewhere.

 Each notebook cell typically corresponds to one or a few data assets - it produces some objects that are used by downstream cells in the notebook.
 Often these objects would be widely useful across your data platform.
-If you could expose them and keep them continuously up-to-date, then other notebooks and data pipelines could take advantage of them.
+If you could expose them and keep them continuously up-to-date, then other notebooks and machine learning pipelines could take advantage of them.

 It’s straightforward to factor out a cell in a notebook into a reusable Dagster asset: it just requires moving the code into an editor, surrounding it in a function definition, and applying the @asset decorator.
 The asset can still be accessed from within the notebook: you can invoke a function to materialize it or a function to load its value.